robertzk/cachemeifyoucan/README.md

 S3, a flat file.
 For more complex strategies, it will be a little bit of work to set up the correct caching call, but the resulting performance benefits should be worth it.

+For now cachemeifyoucan works with PostgreSQL and MonetDB, but it's primarily optimized for the former.

 # Testing